KoenLBekx/laconic/README.md

  > `...$ laconic '*+4 2 3'`

  > Execute the `laconic` executable without any parameters to get help.

+The many operators understood by the Laconic interpreter, together with the way it expects numbers and strings to be represented, constitute the *Laconic language* - see below.

 ## General syntax of the Laconic language